Snow Rabbits, called Yukiusagi ( 雪うさぎ ) are sometimes made in Japan when it snows! They’ve been made in Japan for over 250 years.

 You can also find: Japanese Instructions for Snow Rabbits

 This article was posted on Wednesday, March 21st, 2018 at 6:52 pm and is filed under Countries & Cultures, Japan, Mama Lisa, Seasonal, Snow, Snowman, Weather, Winter, Yukiusagi - Snow Rabbits.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply